 Just use your head.
 Hostels, unfortunately, aren’t immune to dodgy stuff happening there either – everyone knows someone who has had their belongings go walkabout.

 Couchsurfing has its merits.
 It can be a wonderful cultural exchange, and you get the chance to stay with and see how a local lives.
 And being cost-free is a big bonus obviously.
 But it’s just such a hassle – especially if you’re doing it consecutively – and hosts do really hate those “copy and paste” couch surf requests.
+Be mindful of hosts that see it more of sexsurfing than couchsurfing.

 You’ll be tearing your hair out in no time.
 Hosteling has its downsides too.
 They can be noisy, filled with people you might not get on well with, and looking after your stuff can cause you stress, especially in bigger hostels.
 It’s been a close battle, and although the rounds were tied, we’ve decided to award it to hostels on points.
 We like our freedom.